 Mission Statement as described in the Articles of Incorporation for Friends of Ravenna Cowen: “To preserve and protect the history and natural environment of the Ravenna-Cowen neighborhood as a shared community resource for all, and to support other like-minded neighborhood and not-for-profit groups.”

-Lori and her husband have lived in the Ravenna neighborhood for more than 35 years.
+Lori and her husband have lived in the Ravenna neighborhood since 1986.
 They selected this neighborhood because of the proximity to Ravenna Park, the lovely historic homes and the sense of community.
 Lori supported the efforts to achieve the historic landmark designation and wishes to see the neighborhood’s attributes preserved.
 Her professional career was with the US Environmental Protection Agency where she worked over a 37-year period to protect and clean up the environment throughout the Northwest.

 John is a Seattle native and has lived in the Ravenna Bryant neighborhood for over 40 years and studied art and architecture at the University of Washington.
 He has contributed to this community on the board of the Happy Medium School (an alternative preschool), coaching baseball for the NE Little League and youth soccer programs and volunteer support for the jazz bands at Eckstein Middle School and Roosevelt High School.
-He is currently the president of the local Ravenna Emergency Preparedness committee.
+He is the past president of the local Ravenna Emergency Preparedness committee, and served as Vice President of the FORC Board for five years.
 He has been a Seattle Art Museum volunteer since 2013 working exclusively for the Gardener Center for Asian Art and Ideas and its Saturday University Lecture Series.
-John’s professional career spans 35 years as a business consultant and project manager in custom architectural residential and commercial construction and 15 years as a real estate broker licensed under Coldwell Banker Bain.
-He participates in a number of trade organizations.
+John’s professional career spans 35 years as a business consultant/project manager in custom residential and commercial construction and 15 years as a Washington real estate broker.

 You can download Walk 1 here and take a self-guided tour too.
 This one covers only the western portion of the Ravenna-Cowen North National Historic District, west of 15th Avenue NE.
 There’s still much more to see in this section—the tour highlights a few points of interest that you might enjoy seeing.